 With or without baking powder?

 I usually make the recipe without adding any leaveners (i.e., baking powder/soda) and beat the butter and sugar just until they’re combined.
-If you prefer the texture of the cookies to be light and fluffy, add baking powder and beat the butter and sugar for longer (I’ll explain more in the recipe).
-The thing is, by beating too much air into the dough or adding baking powder, the cookies will be more prone to spreading.
-With that said, in both cases you should end up with super tasty cookies that hold their shape well.
+If you prefer the texture of the cookies to be light and fluffy, add baking powder and beat the butter and sugar for longer (I explain more in the recipe card below).
+Beating too much air into the butter and sugar or adding baking powder will cause your cookies to spread a bit more and be a bit softer.

 - 1/4 teaspoon salt